amanda-mitchell/fallingcanbedeadly.com/_posts/2017-06-16-surprising-stream-readasync-behavior.md

 ---
-title: Stream.ReadAsync Doesn't Always Support Cancellation
+title: What Happens in the Default Implementation of Stream.ReadAsync Will Shock You
 layout: post
 ---